 Treatment methods have been created to fit the needs of a variety of people.
 Some of these methods focus on spirituality, religion, or nonreligious needs.
 Some that might be offered include:

-Addiction rehabilitation therapy can follow any of these programs, or a special program may be developed for a patient when necessary.
-It is important to look at a variety of therapy options before starting.
-This will make sure that the clinic is a good fit for you.
+Addiction rehab therapy can be modeled on any of these programs, or in some cases a special program may be developed for a patient when necessary.
+Consider the variety of therapy options before starting, and ask each facility which treatment philosophy they subscribe to.
+This will help ensure that the clinic is a good fit.

-At the treatment center or when you are scheduling a visit, you may want to ask about:
+At the addiction rehab center or when you are scheduling a visit, you may want to ask about:

-There are different ways to manage extended care, sobriety, and to help manage patients and prevent relapse.
+There are different ways to manage extended care, sobriety, and to help prevent relapse.
 Each facility will have information regarding these categories.